peteroupc/peteroupc.github.io/bernsupp.md

 - For each sequence, the difference between one polynomial and the previous one must have non-negative Bernstein coefficients (once the latter polynomial is elevated to the same degree as the other).

 The consistency requirement ensures that the polynomials approach the target function without crossing each other.
 Unfortunately, the reverse is not true in general; even if the upper polynomials "decrease" and the lower polynomials "increase" to _f_, this does not mean that the scheme will ensure consistency.
-Examples of this fact are shown in the section "[**Schemes That Don't Work**](#Schemes_That_Don_t_Work)" later in this section.
+Examples of this fact are shown in the section "[**Schemes That Don't Work**](#Schemes_That_Don_t_Work)" later in this document.

 <a id=Approximation_Schemes></a>
 ### Approximation Schemes